-Students are subject to the academic requirements set forth in the catalog/check sheet in use during the year they entered the College.
-When a student declares or changes their program/major the requirements of the program/major that are in effect at that time will apply, as set forth in the College Catalog in effect at the time of the change.

-Students within two courses of degree completion and certificate students within one course of completion are allowed to participate in the commencement ceremony.
-Students receiving permission to participate in the May ceremony will become graduates upon successful completion of all program requirements.

-Degree candidates are required to satisfy all prerequisites courses; to complete all required course work with no less than a cumulative 2.0 average; and to fulfill all graduation requirements including the Foundations for Success and the Capstone Course for their program.
-Students should check with their respective advisors or the Student Advisement Center to determine specific responsibilities.
+- Students are subject to the academic requirements set forth in the catalog/check sheet in use during the year they entered the College.
+When a student declares or changes their program/major the requirements of the program/major that are in effect at that time will apply, as set forth in the College Catalog. - Students will be invited to the May commencement ceremony of the year they apply.
+Students who apply late my miss the opportunity to participate in the May commencement ceremony.
+Students participating in the May ceremony will become graduates upon successful completion of all program requirements. - Degree candidates are required to satisfy all prerequisites courses. - You must complete all required course work with no less than a cumulative 2.0 average. - You must fulfill all graduation requirements including the Foundations for Success and the Capstone Course for their program. - Students should check with their respective advisors or the Student Advising & Counseling Center to determine specific responsibilities.